 What were the causes of the Second Punic War

 After many years’ of fighting, there was a stalemate, Rome knew that it could only defeat the Carthaginians by ending their supremacy at sea.
-Rome eventually built a fleet and after initial defeats, they defeated and smashed the Punic navy and won a total victory.
-They imposed very harsh terms, on Carthage as part of the peace treaty.
+Rome eventually built a fleet, and after initial defeats, they conquered and smashed the Punic navy and won a total victory.
+They imposed very harsh terms on Carthage as part of the peace treaty.
 The Romans demanded that the Carthaginians evacuate Sicily.
-After the treaty, the Romans illegally seized the Punic possessions of Sardinia and Corsica.
-It also placed restrictions on the size of the Punic navy and demanded reparations.
-Their defeat in the First Punic War saw Carthage stripped of most of its empire, apart from its North Africa territories and an enclave in Spain .

 The Barcids in Spain

 Hannibal was a member of the powerful Barca clan, one of the most influential in Carthage.
 His father Hamilcar, had valiantly fought the Romans in Sicily and was widely regarded as a great commander.
 He wanted to restore the Carthaginian Empire and to make it strong again so that it could defend itself against Roman aggression.
 Hamilcar decided to expand the territory of Carthage in Spain.
 The North Africans had a small foothold in Spain and Hamilcar organized an expedition to the area.
 He was accompanied by his Hannibal who was only nine years old.
 Hamilcar was a brilliant leader and strategist and he soon began to conquer extensive territories in Spain.
 He cleverly entered into alliances with some of the local tribes and exploited the internal divisions of others.